Efficient Self-supervised Vision Pretraining with Local Masked Reconstruction

 \subsection{ImageNet Experiments}

-We follow the MAE \cite{mae} settings to launch our experiments.
+We launch our experiments by following the MAE \cite{mae} settings.
 The major implementation difference is the model implementation and positional encoding.
 We apply a 12-layer ViT \cite{vit} as a backbone.
 On top of the ViT, LoMaR adds an MLP layer for the linear projection.
 We also employ the relative positional encoding \cite{wu2021rethinking} in our LoMaR to model the relative positional relation among the patches within the sampled local window.

 \textbf{Pretraining.} We apply the batch size 4096 by default during the pretraining.
 We do not perform any data augmentation strategies.
 The base learning rate is 1.5e-4.
-We use AdamW \cite{loshchilov2018decoupled} to optimize the model parameters with weight decay 0.05.
+We use AdamW \cite{loshchilov2018decoupled} to optimize the model parameters with a weight decay of 0.05.
 The cosine decay \cite{loshchilov2016sgdr} is applied to schedule the learning rate changes.
 We only apply the RandomResizedCrop augmentation strategy.
 The warm-up epoch is 40 for pretraining 1,600 epochs, 20 for pretraining 800 epochs, and 10 for pretraining 400 epochs.

-\textbf{Finetuning.} During the finetuning stage, we directly use the pretrained visual encoder and add another classification head.
+\textbf{Finetuning.} We use the pre-trained visual encoder and add another classification head during the finetuning stage.
 The base learning rate is 1e-3.
 We apply the adamW \cite{loshchilov2018decoupled} optimizer and cosine decay \cite{loshchilov2016sgdr} learning rate scheduler in our implementation.
-We finetune the models for 100 epochs, same as MAE.
+We finetune the models for 100 epochs, the same as MAE.
 The batch size is 1024.
 The warm-up epoch is 5.
 The mixup \cite{zhang2018mixup} rate is 0.8.
 We also aggregate the features from all the image patches to generate the whole image representation through average pooling.